Liliane Wong

 BA, Vassar College

-Wong’s teaching and research areas include design as social activism; the mathematics of curved space; the low income, modular home; and technical textiles.
-She was recognized by Design Intelligence in 2018–19 as one of the top 25 most admired educators in the US in the fields of architecture, interiors and landscape architecture.
+Wong’s teaching and research areas include design as social activism, the mathematics of curved space, the affordable modular home and technical textiles.
+Recent work with students includes Don’t You Sit Down, an installation on Jim Crow laws, and Crossing the Pell, a multi-year investigation of adapting infrastructure, which has since become an immersive exhibition, part of which is installed in the US Capitol.
+Wong was recognized by Design Intelligence in 2018–19 as one of the top 25 most admired educators in the US in the fields of architecture, interiors and landscape architecture.

-Wong is author of Adaptive Reuse: Extending the Lives of Buildings, co-author of Libraries – A Design Manual and contributing author of Designing Interior Architecture and Flexible Composite Materials in Architecture, Construction and Interiors.
+Wong is author of Adaptive Reuse in Architecture: A Typological Index and Adaptive Reuse: Extending the Lives of Buildings, co-author of Libraries – A Design Manual, contributing author of Designing Interior Architecture and Flexible Composite Materials in Architecture, Construction and Interiors and co-editor of Interventions and Adaptive Reuse: A Decade of Responsible Practice.
 A registered architect in Massachusetts, she has practiced through her own firm, Mahon Wong Associates, as well as with the Boston firms of Perry Dean Rogers and FHCM.
 Key projects include the American Embassy in Jordan, Montclair Public Library, Hartford Public Library and the design of the Kore Library Furnishings Line.

 Academic areas of interest